| Stretch: |

 although it is a long drive from major population centers.

-In 2001 a new book by Neil Rucker appeared,
+In 2001 a new guidebook by Neil Rucker appeared,

 The Canoer's Guide to the Wild and Scenic Middle Klamath River,